stakater/stakater-docs/docs/content/sre/pipelines/jenkins/jenkins-pipeline.md

 ## Stakater Pipeline Library

-We have been using jenkins at Stakater for a long time and one issue that we continuously face is how to make those pipelines re-usable ?
+We have been using Jenkins at Stakater for a long time and one issue that we continuously face is how to make those pipelines re-usable ?
 Since, most of the pipelines have same action items to perform.

 ### Problem